suvoni/CTF_Writeups/pingCTF_2022/README.md

 ## 2) crypto
 In this challenge, we are given a Python script called ```app.py``` which implements a cryptographic encryption scheme.
 We are also given the plaintext and ciphertext for this scheme, but not the key, which is the flag.
 Thus, our goal is to reverse engineer the key using the code and given plaintext/ciphertext.

-The fundamental mechanism behind the cipher's operation was the substitution of plaintext characters with characters from an array of printable characters (the "alphabet") which was circularly shifted and XOR'ed with the flag/key at various points in the encryption process.
+The fundamental mechanism behind the cipher's operation is the substitution of plaintext characters with characters from an array of printable characters (the "alphabet") which is circularly shifted and XOR'ed with the flag/key at various points in the encryption process.
 Since we have the code and the ciphertext/plaintext at our disposal, it is rather trivial to reverse the process by brute forcing each flag character whenever the alphabet is being changed (see the ```move``` function in the code below for more detail).

 **Python Solution:**
 ```Python